Volume gap for minimal submanifolds in spheres: Introduction

 In this paper, we study the monotonicity formula of Choe and Gulliver \cite{Choe and Gulliver 1992} (see Proposition \ref{prop The monotonicity formula for minimal submanifolds}) for any minimal submanifold in $\mathbb{S}^{N}$ similar to Euclidean space.
 For the classical monotonicity formula in Euclidean space, please see the excellent and elegant survey by Brendle \cite{Brendle S 2020}.
 As applications, we prove the following results.
-In particular, Theorem \ref{theorem gap results of volume in the introduction} generalizes the result of Li and Yau \cite{Li and Yau 1982} for $n = 2$ to any dimension $n$. \begin{thm} Let $f: M^n\looparrowright \mathbb{S}^{N} $ be a closed minimal immersed submanifold in $\mathbb{S}^{N}$.
-If there exists a point such that its preimage set consists of $m$ distinct points in $M^n$, then
+The first one shows that the volume lower bound $m{\rm Vol}(\mathbb{S}^{n})$ would not be attained once the minimal submanifold $M^n$ is not totally geodesic. \begin{thm} Let $f: M^n\looparrowright \mathbb{S}^{N} $ be a closed minimal immersed submanifold in $\mathbb{S}^{N}$.
+If there exists a point $p\in f(M)$ such that its preimage set consists of $m$ distinct points in $M^n$, then